Peshwaj: Mentions

 There are eleven types of such coats are mentioned in the Ain-i-Akbari, Abu'l-Fazl ibn Mubarak explained Takauchiyah was a coat with round skirt tied on the right side.
 And Peshwaj, as an open in front and tied in front.
 Added to the same there were sixty ornamental stitches for these royal coats.

 Present

-Peshwaj is in use in many parts of India.
-It is a much-appreciated costume for wedding ceremonies in India and Pakistan.
-Bhakhtawar Bhutto wore a pink Peshwaj dress at her engagement.
+New dress evolved from the Peshwaz called the Anarkali, named after a royal courtesan (although historically Anarkali did not exist).
+The Anarkali is a much-rebranded and appreciated costume for wedding ceremonies in India and Bangladesh and Pakistan.
+Bhakhtawar Bhutto wore a pink Anarkali dress at her engagement.
 Soha Ali Khan wore Ritu Kumar designed Peshwaz dress at her Mehndi.
-Khushi Kapoor was praised when she donned the Peshwaz dress designed by Manish Malhotra.
+Khushi Kapoor was praised when she donned the dress designed by Manish Malhotra.
+And Bengali Indian designer Sabyasachi has long standing history with V&A, he custom-designed a massive heavily embroidered gold and red Zardozi wedding Peshwaz specifically to be displayed like piece of historical art.